Portland Harbour: Anti-submarine School and ASDIC Research & Development

-In 1917 the RNAS seaplane base at Portland was commissioned as HMS Sarepta.
-It was decommissioned two years later, but not before the establishment under its command of a 'listening school' to help develop hydrophone underwater listening devices and other anti-submarine measures, and to train personnel in their use.
-Its shore-based activities continued, moving from temporary accommodation in Weymouth to accommodation in East Weare, just south of the Dockyard.
-In 1924, Portland's Anti-Submarine School (having been consolidated with similar units from HMS Vernon and HM Signal School, Portsmouth) was commissioned as HMS Osprey, becoming an independent shore command.
-Its facilities included laboratories and workshops, a large water tank for conducting experiments and an inshore testing site for trials of ASDIC on the inner breakwater (by the late 1930s over 200 civilians were employed in Osprey's ASDIC Research and Development Unit (ARDU)).
+In 1924, however, Portland's Anti-Submarine School (having been consolidated with similar units from HMS Vernon and HM Signal School, Portsmouth) was itself commissioned as HMS Osprey, becoming an independent shore command.
+(HMS Icewhale initially served as the depot ship, and was duly renamed Osprey; but in 1928 she was sold out of service and the name was transferred ashore).
+Its facilities included laboratories and workshops, a large water tank for conducting experiments and an inshore testing site for trials of ASDIC on the inner breakwater (by the late 1930s over 200 civilians were employed in Ospreys ASDIC Research and Development Unit (ARDU)).